 Block called customer retentions to cancel his contract with Comcast.
 After repeatedly asking the retentions specialist if he could cancel his service over the phone, he couldn’t get a straight answer.

-If the support agent had a process to follow, they would have been able to walk Block through the cancellation process step-by-step.
-Instead, the audio recording was published online, and was picked up by publications like Time, Bloomberg and TechCrunch. it was – helping to sabotage their reputation in the process.
+Had the support agent been trained in a process to follow, they would have been able to walk Block through the cancellation process step-by-step.
+Instead, the audio recording was published online, and picked up by publications like Time, Bloomberg and TechCrunch.
+It was sabotaging the businesses reputation.

 Recruiting the right people to join your customer service team can be one of the most tactful ways of getting your business ahead.
 When your customers have positive interactions with your support team: